As people with diabetes, we’ve been hearing about the threat that diabetes poses to our eyes since shortly after

 The first and foremost thing anyone with diabetes can do to prevent diabetes eye complications is to manage their blood sugar levels as healthily as possible.

-While this is easier said than done, the damage that occurs to the small yet critical blood vessels in your eyes when your blood sugars are high can lead a significant number of conditions, some of which include severe vision loss or blindness.
+While this is easier said than done, the damage that occurs to the small yet critical blood vessels in your eyes when your blood sugars are high can lead to a significant number of conditions, some of which include severe vision loss or blindness.

 The American Diabetes Association’s HbA1c guidelines recommend maintaining an A1c at or below 7.0 percent for the best possible prevention of diabetes-related eye complications.
 A 2016 research study also showed that adolescents with lower A1c levels had a significantly lower risk of developing retinopathy.